saarthak2002/haiku_cam/README.md

 ```

 ### Hardware setup
-he hardware consists of a Raspberry Pi 3B running Raspbian GNU/Linux 11 (bullseye) connected to a Pi camera module, a button, and a 220x176 LCD display with an ILI9225 controller:
+The hardware consists of a Raspberry Pi 3B running Raspbian GNU/Linux 11 (bullseye) connected to a Pi camera module, a button, and a 220x176 LCD display with an ILI9225 controller:

 ![Raspberry Pi hardware setup](img/circuit-diag.jpg)

 ![Raspberry Pi hardware setup](img/circuit-hardware.jpg)

+### Acknowledgements
+*Raspberry-ili9225spi by nopnop2002* [[Link](https://github.com/nopnop2002/Raspberry-ili9225spi)]

+### Future work
+- Design and 3D print an enclosure for the device to replace the present Lego enclosure
+- Make framing the shot easier and write an application that converts the stored image and poem history into a well-presented format